COLLeGIUM is a scholarly, open-access journal published by the Helsinki Collegium for Advanced Studies.

 Interview with Michal Ben-Naftali

-The latest HCAS Newsletter features an interesting interview with Michal Ben-Naftali, our current writer-in-residence, who talks about her intellectual background, Hebrew language, and her recent work: "Though stories I manage to look with audacity at situations which in daily life I prefer to perceive as harmonic, prefer not to recognize their deep ambivalence and their potential for perversion."
-Read more...
+Author Michal Ben-Naftali talks about her intellectual background, Hebrew language, and her recent work in the latest HCAS Newsletter: "Though stories I manage to look with audacity at situations which in daily life I prefer to perceive as harmonic, prefer not to recognize their deep ambivalence and their potential for perversion."